 I adjusted the recipe so I only made six popsicles with my molds.
 Unless you have molds similar to mine, it’s hard to say how many this recipe will make.
 At least the ingredient amounts are easy to double.

-Puree everything in a blender.
+- Puree the fruit, sugar, lemon juice, and water in a blender.
 Set a strainer over a bowl (preferably one with a spout) and strain out the seeds.
-You’ll really need to force the puree with a spoon to get most of it.
 Pour the mixture into molds.
 Freeze until firm (roughly few hours).
 If you are having trouble removing from the mold, dip the bottoms in hot water for 20-30 seconds to loosen.